Changes to candidature

 Intermission of Candidature

-Students are expected to pursue their research programs without interruption.
-However, circumstances sometimes occur which disrupt work for the degree, and it may be sensible to consider intermitting candidature until the problems are solved.
-An extended period of illness or some difficult personal problem might be best handled in this way.
+Students are expected to work on their research programs without interruption.
+However, circumstances such as an extended period of illness or difficult personal problems may occur which disrupt study.
+In this situation it may be sensible to consider intermitting candidature until the problems are solved.
 Intermission will not generally be granted for more than twelve months in total over the whole candidature unless there are exceptional circumstances.
 Intermission cannot be taken retrospectively.

 Transfer between research degrees